J-Hayward99/cpp-arduino-movable-shape-lcd-test/README.md

 ## 4 Built With <a name="4"></a>

-This code was built in VS Code with the Arduino extension
+This code was built in VS Code with the PlatformIO extension

 ## 5 Notes <a name="5"></a>